 - Watch out for white spots on teeth

 - Clean baby’s teeth even if he does not have teeth yet.

 - Help the younger child to brush especially on their weaker side.
 Most right-handers find it more challenging to brush the left-side and vice versa.

-- Do not nursed baby to sleep or let the toddlers fall asleep with milk bottle.
+- Do not nurse the baby to sleep or let the toddlers fall asleep with a milk bottle.